jiehan1029/askmyfiles/frontend/README.md

-todo: show how many files are there in the doc store; btn to clear document store
 todo: langfuse langchain ? for llm observability

 The app is set up using electron-vite.
 Separate react-only dependencies and components into renderer (separation of concerns).